Amanda Lane, Executive Director

 Patrick Gaffney, Treasurer

 Patrick Gaffney currently works for the US government as an economic analyst.
 Previously,, he was the CFO of Oasis Community Partners, a non-profit seeking to improve food access and community health in underserved urban food deserts.
 He also serves as the CFO of Good Food Markets, majority-owned by Oasis, which is a grocery dedicated to developing retail solutions that work in and for food desert communities.
 Patrick has extensive experience in financial reporting and management, and in the consumer goods and business service sectors.
 He graduated from Wharton and is a CFA charter holder.

 Michael Reeber, Board Member

 Michael Reeber joined the CRP Board in 2019, after having first come across and been impressed by CRP during a trip to Jordan in October 2016.
-Impressed with the community outreach of the program, its holistic approach to helping all refugees AND their host neighborhoods, he has been a supporter of CRP since that fact finding mission.
-He joined the Board in 2019.
-Prior to joining the Board, Michael was a founder and portfolio manager of two hedge funds.
-Prior to that, he was an executive at Deutsche Bank where he worked in NYC and Tokyo, and Salomon Brothers Inc. He received a Bachelors and Masters degree in Engineering from Cornell University and an MBA from NYU.
-He lives in Westchester, NY.
+Prior to joining the CRP Board, Michael was a founder and portfolio manager of two hedge funds.
+He had also previously served as an executive at Deutsche Bank and Salomon Brothers.
+He has a Bachelors and a Master’s degree in engineering from Cornell University, and an MBA from New York University.

 Allison Monroe, Board Member